 OpenVAS (Open Vulnerability Assessment Server) is often mentioned in the same context as Nessus.
 OpenVAS is a free, open source vulnerability assessor (released under the GNU GPL license).
 Once known as GNessUs, OpenVAS is a fork of Nessus 2.2 (when Nessus was free and open source).
 OpenVAS will be covered by a forthcoming article on this website.

 If you experience difficulty or errors using Nessus, be sure to consult the Nessus Frequently Asked Questions (FAQs).
-Then have a look at the Nessus user guide for the version you are using:
+Then have a look at the Nessus user guide:

 If your problem persists, visit the Nessus support forum to see if anyone has had experience with it before, or make a post to ask for help.